React Native Dropdown Picker

 Breathing new life into a community staple

 But something was off.
 Twelve pull requests sat open, some over a year old.
 The last meaningful update was two years ago.
 The project wasn't dead, but it was definitely on life support.
+Thousands of developers were stuck with known bugs and no path forward.

 Finding a starting point